-Just as when it appears in humans, diarrhea in cats can be an alarming and deserves immediate attention.
-Below are a few causes of cat diarrhea, steps you should take when your cat has diarrhea, as well as some treatments and prevention strategies.
+As when it appears in humans, diarrhea in cats can be alarming and deserves immediate attention.
+Below are a few causes of cat diarrhea, steps you should take when your cat has diarrhea, and some treatments and prevention strategies.

-There several possible reasons for cat diarrhea, some more serious than others:
+There are several possible reasons for cat diarrhea, some more serious than others:

 - Diet – changes in diet, dairy or food intolerance, spoiled food, or allergies to food

 - Parasites – roundworms, Giardia, coccidia, etc.

 - Disease – i.e., kidney, liver, inflammatory bowel, hyperthyroidism